MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 ## 9 – Virtual agent

 Real-time, in-product help is available from the documentation using the Power Platform virtual agent.
-The virtual agenet will help answer question about most common scenario.
-More information:[Get help building your app from a virtual agent](../common/virtual-agent.md).
+The virtual agent can help answer questions about common scenarios.
+More information: [Get help building your app from a virtual agent](../common/virtual-agent.md).

 ## 10 – Screen selector